Hobbywing XeRun V10 G5 vs V10 G4R comparison: What's Changed?

 If you're a casual racer or club-level driver, the G4R remains an excellent motor — but the G5 sets a new benchmark for what a stock-class competition motor can deliver.

-Both motors are available now at SoarSky RC:
+Both motors are available at SoarSky RC:

 Share